Deltares/Wflow.jl/docs/src/model_docs/shared_concepts.md

 If the air temperature, ``T_a``, is below a user-defined threshold `tt` (``\degree``C) precipitation occurs as snowfall, whereas it occurs as rainfall if ``Ta ≥ tt``.
-A another parameter `tti` defines how precipitation can occur partly as rain of snowfall (see the figure below).
+A another parameter `tti` defines how precipitation can occur partly as rain or snowfall (see the figure below).
 If precipitation occurs as snowfall, it is added to the dry snow component within the snow pack.
 Otherwise it ends up in the free water reservoir, which represents the liquid water content of the snow pack.
 Between the two components of the snow pack,